Wedding Band vs. Engagement Ring: What’s the Difference?

 A wedding band is a ring traditionally exchanged during the wedding ceremony to symbolize unity, commitment and eternal love between two people.
 Both spouses typically wear wedding bands after getting married.

 Unlike the engagement ring, both members of the couple traditionally wear a wedding ring, which means the designs and styles vary a bit more than they do with your typical engagement ring.
 The wedding band is usually more minimalist and often doesn’t involve any major bling.
 While it doesn’t have to be a plain metal band, wedding bands tend to err on the side of simplicity, mainly to match with the more stylistically important engagement ring.
 Think a simple titanium ring for the guys or a slim rose gold eternity band for the ladies.
 Sometimes, the band is meant to match the engagement ring for a cohesive look.
+There are also matching wedding bands that allow husband and wife to have the same (or very similar) rings.
 You can even buy them together, which saves you money.
 Check out some of our bridal sets to see what we mean.

 Shop All Wedding Ring SetsHow do you wear an engagement ring and a wedding band together?
 In American culture, both the wedding and engagement rings are worn on the left-hand ring finger.
-You can wear them in whatever order you please, but traditionally, the wedding band goes first, so it’s closer to the heart.
+You can wear them in whatever order you please, but traditionally, the wedding band goes on the ring finger of your left hand first, so it’s closer to the heart.
+However, if you’d prefer to wear your ring on your right hand, that’s okay!
+It doesn’t even have to be your fourth finger.

 Even after the wedding date, you can add a stackable wedding band.
 Stackable wedding bands make great gifts for special occasions like anniversaries or other major milestones.
 Plus, you can mix and match these as you choose, maybe wearing a wedding ring normally and adding one or two bands for more formal occasions.
 There’s no strong guidance on this though, so wear your bands and rings however you see fit.